top of page

 If you want to create something,

-you get what you need.
+you are given what you need.

 The principle: